Code4SA/old-code4sa.github.io/_posts/2015-10-01-mapping-informal-settlements.md

 </div>

 What I discovered was that in many instances the Census Small Area Layer boundaries matched exactly the boundaries of these clusters of shiny tin roofs on the satellite images, which tells me that the census sampling took them into account.
-In the below image the blue line indicates the boundary of a Small Area Layer polygon which matches a portion of the settlement know as “Los Angeles” neatly:
+In the below image the blue line indicates the boundary of a Small Area Layer polygon which matches a portion of the settlement known as “Los Angeles” neatly:

 <img src="/img/blog/exSALmatch.png">